SENSAAS/sensaas-py/README.md

 ## Main features

+Surface-based representation that displays pharmacophore features

+Allows submatchings e.g. aligning a fragment on a large molecule

+Provides the superimposition of input 3D graphs

+Provides Similarity scores

+Is Free and open source

 ## Requirements

 SENSAAS relies on the open-source library [Open3D](http://www.open3d.org).
 The current release of SENSAAS uses **Open3D version 0.12.0 along with Python3.7**.